HewlettPackard/oneview-ansible-collection/README.md

 # Ansible Collection for HPE OneView

-This collection provides a series of Ansible modules and plugins for interacting with the HPE OneView Modules.
+This collection provides a series of Ansible modules and plugins for interacting with the HPE OneView Modules.1

 ## Build Status